juliusjandersson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor of Economics at Stockholm Institute of Transition Economics (SITE), a research and policy center at the Stockholm School of Economics.
-I hold a PhD in Environmental Economics from the London School of Economics (LSE) where I am currently an associate researcher at the Department of Geography and Environment.
-I am also an affiliated researcher at the Mistra Center for Sustainable Markets (Misum).
-I conduct research in environmental and public economics, studying the effects of climate change mitigation policies in practice.
-My research interests are in the fields of environmental economics, public economics, and political economy.
+I am an Assistant Professor of Economics at the Stockholm Institute of Transition Economics (SITE), a research and policy center at the Stockholm School of Economics.
+Additionally, I serve as an affiliated researcher at the Mistra Center for Sustainable Markets (Misum).
+I earned my PhD in Environmental Economics from the London School of Economics (LSE).
+My research primarily focuses on the practical effects of climate change mitigation policies and extends into the fields of environmental economics, public economics, and political economy